Consensys/doc.ethsigner/docs/HowTo/Configure-TLS.md

 ## Server TLS connection

-Allow EthSigner to to send and receive secure HTTP JSON-RPCs from the server (for example Besu).
+Allow EthSigner to send and receive secure HTTP JSON-RPCs from the server (for example Besu).

 **Server prerequisites**: